+46 839 91 32 Mon – Fri 11:00 to 15:00 GMT+1

 A hidden treasure just outside Tokyo.
 An amusement park, consisting of Guinness World of Record attractions.

 The amusement park is located below Mt.
-Fuji and hence its name Fuji-Q Highland Park.
-If the weather permits, some days you can get wonderful pictures with the mountain in the background.
-However, keep in mind the mountain’s top to mostly being surrounded by fog and clouds.
+Fuji hence its name Fuji-Q Highland Park.
+If the weather permits, some days you can get wonderful pictures of the mountain in the background.
+However, keep in mind the mountain’s top to mostly surrounded by fog and clouds.

 Dododonpa: Here they shoot you off like the cannon at Liseberg, but at 180 km / h in 1.56 seconds!